einari/Forseti/readme.md

 # No browser #
 Most test / spec runners out there have focus on bringing in real browsers and testing your JavaScript code against the real browsers.
 Although, we recognize the importance of this - we have a different angle to it and are saying that we want to optimize for the 99% usages when one is writing JavaScript code, instead of optimizing the the scenarios of running against a real browser.
 With this in mind, Forseti uses as its default the JavaScript engine directly and utilizes [env.js](http://www.envjs.com/) to fake the browser.
 This enables faster running of the tests / specs, closing the feedback loop.
 [Env.js](http://www.envjs.com/) does a great job simulating the browser and you are even able to still run your jQuery tests / specs.

+# Getting started #

+You can either build it yourself, or download a pre-compiled binary package from [here](https://github.com/downloads/dolittlestudios/Forseti/Forseti.zip).
+You will however have to have .net 4 installed on a Windows machine or Mono 2.8 installed on Mac OSX or Linux.
+The Forseti.exe file in the distribution is the one you want to run with Mono.

+A tip for Mono users is to set up Mono to by default run runtime version 4 in your .bash_profile file :

+	export MONO_ENV_OPTIONS='--runtime=v4.0'

 # How to build #

 Forseti compiles fine in MonoDevelop 2 and Visual Studio 2010.
 Once you have the source, you navigate to the Source/Solutions path and you'll find two solution files, one that is tested under Windows and Visual Studio 2010 called *'Forseti.sln'* and another that has been tested with MonoDevelop 2 and Mac OSX; *'Forseti OSX.sln'*.
 If you're on OSX, you can't just go ahead and compile it, you need all the packages it depends on downloaded first.
 A rakefile has been created to do the downloads of these packages from [Nuget](http://www.nuget.org).